 Are you developing a story about a recent resident purchase, trends, challenges or solutions related to the manufactured housing industry?
 Or researching a speech, white paper or similar project?
-Our expert staff and Network of affiliates provide technical assistance to more than 275 resident owned communities nationwide, making ROC USA® the national leader in resident ownership.
-Here, we offer quick facts about ROC USA, ROC USA® Capital and ROC USA® Network, a glossary of industry terms, media contacts, sources to interview, stories and visuals ready to share, and articles about ROCs and the manufactured housing industry.
+Our expert staff and Network of affiliates provide technical assistance to more than 290 resident owned communities nationwide, making ROC USA® the national leader in resident ownership.
+Here, we offer quick facts about ROC USA, ROC USA® Capital, a CDFI lending only to resident groups in manufactured home communities, a glossary of industry terms, media contacts, sources to interview, stories and visuals ready to share, and articles about ROCs and the manufactured housing industry.

 ABOUT ROC USA

 Mission: To make quality resident ownership viable nationwide and to expand economic opportunities for homeowners in manufactured (mobile) home communities.

 ROC USA® Capital: ROC USA Capital is a U.S. Treasury certified Community Development Financial Institution (CDFI).
 ROC USA Capital only lends to resident-owned communities that work with a Certified Technical Assistance Provider in ROC USA Network.
 These loans can be for community purchases, refinances, or community renovation projects, as well as a forgivable pre-development loan for communities considering resident ownership.

 ROC USA® Network: ROC USA Network is a group of regional non-profit affiliates that provide coaching and expertise to resident groups through the entire community purchase process and beyond.
 These technical assistance providers help resident groups assess a community purchase opportunity, work through the purchase, and successfully manage the resident-owned community for years to come.

 Largest ROC: 430 homes, Halifax Mobile Home Estates Association, Halifax, Massachusetts